-- Light blue oxford shirt (long or short sleeved) bearing the school insignia - White or navy short or long sleeved knit polo or dri-fit shirt bearing the school insignia - Khaki pants (pleated or flat front/poly cotton or performance) purchased from the uniform store. - Striped uniform MCPS tie or bow tie - Navy blazer is required for Mass, field trips and all special events - Shorts may not be worn at any time
+- Light blue oxford shirt (long or short sleeved) bearing the school insignia - White or navy short or long sleeved knit polo or dri-fit shirt bearing the school insignia - Khaki pants (pleated or flat front/poly cotton or performance).
+Skinny fit or denim pants are not allowed. - Striped uniform MCPS tie or bow tie - Navy blazer is required for Mass, field trips and all special events - Shorts may not be worn at any time